lessthelonely/whos-your-hero/properties.md

 I would say eliminate Creators thoughts on, current events, popular recognition, origin_post-flaspoint, disambiguation, weapons and equipment

 Character Evolution doesn't exist for wally and cassandra

+Other media
+- Type of media
+- Name of the project
+- Description